20 Crazy Effective Mobile Retention Tactics

 18. Referral programs

 In fact, any improvement to your referral program is going to seriously rebound through all of your marketing channels.
-Thanks to the particular math of non-viral referral and its “amplification factor”, even a tiny boost can have big effects— thousands of new users over the course of a month from a simple .05 boost to your k-factor, for instance.
+Thanks to the particular math of and its “amplification factor”, even a tiny boost can have big effects— thousands of new users over the course of a month from a simple .05 boost to your k-factor, for instance.

 tactics_img16